UPPMAX/naiss_file_transfer_course/docs/evaluations/20251114/README.md

 ## Say something positive about Björn

-Very friendly and helpful
+- Very friendly and helpful
-NA
-Clear instructions
+- Clear instructions
-Explained well the steps
+- Explained well the steps
-He tried to support as much as possible when we have problems
+- He tried to support as much as possible when we have problems

 ## Say something about Björn he can improve

-NA
-NA
-I have no comments; the course objectives were nicely met NA
+- I have no comments; the course objectives were nicely met
-Maybe go more often to the Zoom rooms to check
+- Maybe go more often to the Zoom rooms to check

 ## Say something positive about Richèl

-Also very friendly and helpful really encouraging energy for teaching!
+- Also very friendly and helpful
+- really encouraging energy for teaching!
-Very enthusiastic
+- Very enthusiastic
-Explained well the content + questions
+- Explained well the content + questions
-Very positive energy
+- Very positive energy

 ## Say something about Richèl he can improve

-NA
-NA
-I have no comments; the course objectives were nicely met NA
+- I have no comments; the course objectives were nicely met
-Explain the alternatives to the resources used
+- Explain the alternatives to the resources used

 ## Any other feedback?

-Thanks a lot for this!
+- Thanks a lot for this!
-I found the level a bit too easy for a 3hour course, but it fit what was in the learning objectives.
+- I found the level a bit too easy for a 3hour course, but it fit what was in the learning objectives.
   Very nice structure with the prerequisite page and how to find the zoom url, that was a nice way to do an exercise which could be used for more aspects of the course.
-Perhaps you could provide a bit more detail before moving on to the groups, but I’m still happy with the course.
+- Perhaps you could provide a bit more detail before moving on to the groups, but I’m still happy with the course.
-Overview could be presented in the form of a slide just at start.
+- Overview could be presented in the form of a slide just at start.
   But it is optional.
-NA